ConeDragon/docs/building/tracks/ci/workflow-templates.md

 > **Changed a top-level file that should trigger a CI run on all exercises**

-At moment of writing, `pr.ci.yml` only allows for "extension" testing.
-Ideally this is updated to trigger always when certain files are changed (for example the binary to run the tests).
-However, these changes are often infrequent and done by maintainers, that the fact that `ci.yml` runs on main, always, for everything, is probably safe enough.
+At the moment of writing, `pr.ci.yml` only allows for "extension" testing.
+Ideally, this is updated to trigger always when certain files are changed (for example the binary to run the tests).
+However, these changes are often infrequent and done by maintainers, so the fact that `ci.yml` runs on main, always, for everything, is probably safe enough.

 > **Created a scripts/xxx file on Windows and now it doesn't work on {other OS}**

-By default, files created on Windows don't have metadata in the [git-index][git-index] embedded about their executability, because the model for permissions on windows is different.
+By default, files created on Windows don't have metadata in the [git-index][git-index] embedded about their executability, because the model for permissions on Windows is different.
 Git, by default, will use the git-index metadata to determine if the file should be executable on POSIX-based systems, and thus make the `scripts/xxx` file NOT executable.

 ```bash
 git update-index --chmod=+x scripts/xxx